lt3355/Dataset4HIN-DPD-master/README.md

 #### Juphter

-Start JupyterLab or JupyterNotebook, create a project with files in `b.
-Detection`, and execute the file `run.ipynb`.
+Start JupyterLab or JupyterNotebook, create a project with files in `b.Detection`, and execute the file `run.ipynb`.

 As a result, you can get the following files: